phaidra/phaidra-admin-manual/Classification_server/configuration_of_skosmos_and_fuseki.md

 ## Timeout settings

 If there is more data than Skosmos is made to handle, so some queries can take very long time.
 The slow queries are probably the statistical queries (number of concepts per type, number of labels per language) as well as the alphabetical index.
-(The statistical queries will be optimized in Skosmos 1.5 but this is not yet implemented, see https://github.com/NatLibFi/Skosmos/issues/413 )

 Short execution timeout for PHP scripts can trigger Runtime IO Exception.